 What is internal communication?
 Put simply, it’s the sharing of information within an organisation.
 However, unlike everyday communications, internal communication is goal orientated.
 The important thing to always keep in mind is that effective internal communication is about outcomes; ones that can be tracked and measured to determine their level of success.

-There are three main methods of internal communication seen within organisations:
+There are three main methods of internal communication in business:

 Communication from managers or leaders to employees